CarlyPortch/HIMB-Summer-Course-Independent-Project/IndependentProject.md

 <!-- You would also do your analyses in this section, and you can choose whether or not your code and analytical results show up in the output (knitted) document, for example (replace this with your own when you're ready to do analyses): -->

-Thus far in my analysis, I have gone through all available Google Earth images of a selected location, and all of the Planet data for 2017.
+Thus far in my analysis, I have gone through all available Google Earth images of the selected location, and all of the Planet data for 2017.
 I created the table below to summarize the results I have so far:

 (See “Project Data Analysis.xlsx” for table).